 St. Paul School-Based Health Program began with the 2005-06 school year.
-The program is generously funded by a grant from The Sisters of Saint Joseph Health and Wellness Foundation and provides a registered nurse, licensed counselor, and a clerical aid position for the school.
+The program is generously funded by a grant from The Sisters of Saint Joseph Health and Wellness Foundation and the Wheeling-Charleston Diocese and provides a registered nurse, licensed counselor, and a clerical aid position for the school.

 - Annual health screenings include: immunization checks, vision screenings, oral/throat inspections, blood pressure, height/weight, and BMI